The course is split up into 4 online interactive training sessions each 3.5 hours. For detailed content refer Course Outline.

 *Group discount is 10%

-This course is of interest for managers and technical professionals in a broad range of industries including finance, commerce and manufacturing, health care and government service.
-The content is particularly relevant for business process engineers, risk analysts, IT specialists, Human Resources managers, facilities managers, auditors, consultants and other professionals interested in crisis-resilient business models.
+This course is of interest for finance professionals in banking, leasing, factoring, consumer and small business lending, fintech, telecoms and health care.
+The content is particularly relevant for credit managers, risk analysts, business process engineers, IT specialists, auditors, consultants and many others interested in predictive statistical modelling.